Thank you for your service!

 How were the qualifications for this program determined?

-The rules for the First Responder Resident Lifetime Program, including qualifying documentation, are set by Colorado Revised Statute 33-4-104.5 and Colorado Parks and Wildlife Regulation Chapter W-0, Article II, #002.Q.3 and Chapter P-07 #701.3.
+The rules for the First Responder Resident Lifetime Program, including qualifying documentation and eligible first responder personnel, are set by Colorado Revised Statute 33-4-104.5 and Colorado Parks and Wildlife Regulation Chapter W-0, Article II, #002.Q.3 and Chapter P-07 #701.3.